MrBn100ful/journey-dock/README.md

 # journey-dock
-Journey dock is exandock rebuild for scratch
+Journey dock is the dock for everyone !

-It build to be powerful, simple, open and customizable !
+It build to be powerful, simple, open and customizable.
-The project is base on exandock code.
-Journey Dock will be crossplatform and lightweight.
+Journey Dock is crossplatform and lightweight.